 This technique is where you use the side of your hand in a karate chop motion placed at the bridge of the bass.
 Apply a tiny amount of pressure and you mute the strings slightly (not too much or you'll completely choke the strings getting a ghost note).
 This changes the attack, decay, and release of the note.
 The bass sounds a little more like a double bass and the notes can sit int he mix better.
 Great for jazz, reggae and hip hop.

-One of the most annoying sounds, when you’re busy tearing it up on the bass, is the ringing of open strings and the clanking of notes you didn’t intend to hit.
-A very unglamourous technique that all the pros employ is to use different methods to control the strings.
-It comes from clean technique, and touching strings with various parts of your hands.
+One of the most annoying sounds, when you're busy tearing it up on the bass, is the ringing of open strings and the clanking of notes you didn't intend to hit.
+A very unglamorous technique that all the pros do is to use different methods to control the strings.
+Part of it is having clean technique, and part if it is touching strings with various parts of your hands.

 Related lesson: Muting Unwanted Noise

 Pino Palladino once mentioned in a Bass Player interview that there are a hundred ways to play a string.
-Tone can be wildly changed depending on the area you pluck between the bridge and the neck.
-How hard you pluck and with what part of your digits also plays a part.
+Tone can be wildly changed depending on where you pluck from the bridge to the neck, how hard you pluck and with what part of your digits.
 Using a bit of nail emphasises the top end, palm muting the low end.
 The options are endless so explore them.

 An expensive, well-made bass with high action, poor intonation, and buzzes and crackles will lead to a very poor playing experience.
 Taking a bass to an expert will turn even a cheap bass into a glorious machine that you can express all your ideas through.
 They will probably change the strings, adjust the truss rod and bridge for your optimum action (the height between the frets and the strings), and make sure the bass is fully in tune across the whole neck (intonation).